-The benefits on this page are not part of the FEHB contract or premium, and you cannot file an FEHB disputed claim about them.
+The benefits on this page are not part of the FEHB contract or premium and you cannot file an FEHB disputed claim about them.
 Fees you pay for these services do not count toward FEHB deductibles, copayments or catastrophic protection out-of-pocket maximums.
-These programs and materials are the responsibility of the Plan, and all appeals must follow their guidelines.
-For additional information contact the Plan at 202-833-4910 or visit the AMERICAN FOREIGN SERVICE PROTECTIVE ASSOCIATION'S Web site at www.AFSPA.org.
+These programs and materials are the responsibility of the AMERICAN FOREIGN SERVICE PROTECTIVE ASSOCIATION (AFSPA) and all appeals must follow their guidelines.
+For additional information contact AFSPA at 202-833-4910 or visit the AFSPA'S Web site at www.AFSPA.org.